AsP3X/LICENSE/README.md

 The use, of the source code (and all other files), for security checks and/or improvements is free of charge and is guaranteed by the owner and/or developer.

-Changing, adapting, copying, cutting and/or reusing the written source code (and all other files) is prohibited!
+Changing, adapting, copying, cutting and/or reusing the written source code (and all other files) for purposes other than mentioned above is prohibited!
 Unless clarified and confirmed in writing, by a license agreement from the owner and/or developer.
 Individual exceptions must be discussed and approved in writing with proof.